coderefinery/presentations/2024_CodeRefinery_basic.md

 ]

 - [**Join our next workshop** September 2024](https://coderefinery.github.io/2024-09-10-workshop/)
-- Tell your students and researchers about it (become an [ambassador](https://coderefinery.org/join/individuals/#coderefinery-ambassador))
+- Tell your students and researchers about it
 - Provide a local classroom or **join as observer**
 - Use our material and give feedback